Cost of living crisis: is our health paying the price?

 Christmas is always expensive, but there is even more financial pressure with the rising cost of living.
 Many families have less money to spend, so going to the shops and seeing the Christmas lines out on display can trigger stress and guilt.

 In addition, the creep of the holidays can trigger feelings of inadequacy.
 People may worry about preparing for Christmas and feel like they're already behind.
 The festive period and the emphasis on family time can already be a difficult time for people who have lost loved ones.
-A 2019 survey found two in five people felt stressed during the Christmas season, while about one in four has struggled with anxiety or depression1.
+A 2019 survey found 2 in 5 people felt stressed during the Christmas season, while around 1 in 4 has struggled with anxiety or depression1.

 "We need to accept, without guilt, that Christmas can be a challenging time," says Matthews.
 "Being honest with ourselves is the first step, and accepting the reality of the situation rather than adding additional pressure to it."